gragonraja/pFTA/README.md

 # pFTA
-probabilistic First-Take-All source code matlab
+probabilistic First-Take-All feature for human activity recognition from sensor signals.
+This is the matlab source code for the pFTA feature and the probabilistic Temporal Order Encoding Algorithm proposed in the paper

+"Learning Compact Features for Human Activity Recognition from Multi-dimensional Sensor Signals."

+# Instruction